Amarsah15/TIc-Tac-Toe/README.md

 # Demo

-You can view the live demo of the Weather App [here](https://tic-tac-toe-three-lac-50.vercel.app/).
+You can view the live demo [here](https://tic-tac-toe-three-lac-50.vercel.app/).

 ## 🎮 Features